 An Assessment Appeal isn't a complaint about higher taxes.
 It is an attempt to prove that the estimated market value placed on your property is either inaccurate or unfair.
 You will not win an appeal because you think your taxes are too high!

 REAL PROPERTY APPEAL PROCEDURES

-BY MAIL: If you wish to protest in writing, please include your estimate of property value as of June 30, 2014, and any additional documentation that you believe supports a change in the classification and/or valuation of your property.
+BY MAIL: If you wish to appeal in writing, please include your estimate of property value as of June 30, 2018, and any additional documentation that you believe supports a change in the classification and/or valuation of your property.
 Written protests must be postmarked no later than June 1,

 § 39-5-122(2), C.R.S.
 You may be required to prove that you mailed your protest on or before the June 1 deadline; therefore, we recommend that you retain proof of mailing.

-IN PERSON: If you wish to protest in person, present to the Assessor’s office your estimate of property value as of June 30, 2014, and a copy of any documentation that you believe supports a change in the classification and/or valuation of your property.
+IN PERSON: If you wish to appeal in person, present to the Assessor’s office your estimate of property value as of June 30, 2018, and a copy of any documentation that you believe supports a change in the classification and/or valuation of your property.
 You must appear in the office of the County Assessor no later than June 1, § 39-5-122(2), C.R.S.

 To preserve your appeal rights, your protest must be either postmarked or received by the Assessor no later than June 1 – after such date, your right to protest is lost.

 The Assessor must mail you a Notice of Determination on or before the last working day in June.
 If you disagree with the Assessor’s determination, or if you do not receive a Notice of Determination, you must submit a written appeal to the County Board of Equalization on or before July 15 if you wish to continue your appeal, § 39-8-106(1)(a) and (3), C.R.S.

 There is no presumption in favor of the Assessor's value being correct, therefore, the Assessor and taxpayer are on an equal playing field.
 (1992 Tabor 8c)